123-dot-com/mood-journal/README.md

 ```
 If not installed, install Python.

-If python is installed, but error occurs while trying to run, python may not be installed, instead of:
+If python is installed, but error occurs while trying to run, python3 may have been installed, instead of:
 ```
 python journal.py
 ```